 Guv Malik's invitation to Rahul Gandhi was a tool of propaganda: Chidambaram

-New Delhi, Aug 14: Former finance minister and senior Congress leader P Chidambaram on Wednesday lashed out at Governor Satya Pal Malik , saying his invitation to Rahul Gandhi was "never sincere".
+New Delhi, Aug 14: Former finance minister and senior Congress leader P Chidambaram on Wednesday lashed out at Governor Satya Pal Malik, saying his invitation to Rahul Gandhi was "never sincere".

 "J&K Governor's invitation to Rahul Gandhi was never a sincere invitation.
 It was a tool of propaganda," Chidambaram wrote on Twitter.